 - Determining your target audience

 - Dishing out responsibilities within your team

 Plan your work and work your plan. - Napoleon Hill

 Some key questions from the ‘Planning’ section of our template include:

 What is your campaign about?

 This is where your creativity begins to unfold!
-The very inception of the idea that has sparked your entire campaign.
+The very inception of the idea has sparked your entire campaign.
 You might already have one, or it might be time to brainstorm.

 When brainstorming a campaign idea, it can be helpful to ask yourself a few leading questions, like:

 - Do we have any news or information to provide our fan base?

 - What do our fans want from us?